Common Neck Injuries From a Car Accident

 Non-surgical treatment options

-Your medical practitioner may recommend several non-surgical treatment options that you do at home or during a visit.
+Your medical practitioner may recommend several non-surgical treatment options to do at home or during a visit.
 If you feel discomfort, ask your medical provider how to relieve neck pain after a car accident.
 Standard neck injury treatment options include:

-- Apply ice to your neck for a couple of days following by moist heat after the swelling subsides
+- Apply ice to your neck for a couple of days, followed by moist heat after the swelling subsides

-- Take pain relievers, like acetaminophen or non-steroidal anti-inflammatory medications (NSAIDs)
+- Take over-the-counter pain medications, like acetaminophen or non-steroidal anti-inflammatory medications (NSAIDs)

 - Short-term use of a neck brace or collar